yueguo1997/Flashattention_paper_presentation/README.md

 * Time calculation of operations
     * Computation-bound

+    * Memory-bound:
-    * Memory-bound: The time taken by the operation is determined by the number of memory accesses, while time spent in computation is much smaller.
-Examples include most other operations: elementwise (e.g.,activation, dropout), and reduction (e.g., sum, softmax, batch norm, layer norm).
+      The time taken by the operation is determined by the number of memory accesses, while time spent in computation is much smaller.

+    Question:
+    Is attention Computation-bound or Memory-bound?

 ### Convert the problem